Xu-Personal/RestaurantServices/README.md

   - URLs for pictures of dishes and restaurants
   - tags for types of food (i.e. Mexican, Casual)
   - options (i.e. parking available, take reservation, provide delivery, can take out, has out door seatings, contactless payment)
-* Menu service, consumed by Yelp/etc as well as restaurant's own website
+* Menu service, consumed by Yelp/etc as well as restaurants' own websites
-* Ordering service, mainly consumed by the restaurant's own website
+* Ordering service, mainly consumed by the restaurants' own websites
-* Reservation service, mainly consumed by the restaurant's own website
+* Reservation service, mainly consumed by the restaurants' own websites
-* Admin services, used by the restaurant adminstrators, to change information such as menu, pictures, operating hours, etc)
+* Admin services, used by the restaurant adminstrators, to change information such as menu, pictures, operating hours, etc.

 * Services consumed include:
   - credit card payment to all accepted payment options (credit cards, debit cards, etc)
-  - food delivery services: obtain availability (location and time), place order (set up delivery), billing
+  - food delivery services: obtain availability (location and time), place order (set up delivery),

 ## High Level Design Options
 At the very high level, we may have the following choices: